Klarrio/ttn-aws-workshop/README.md

 ## AWS Architecture
 During the workshop, we will use multiple AWS services and combine them in a data workflow.
 The workflow will branch out into:
-- a flow which will detect motion while it's dark and send out a SNS notification to your mailbox. (handson part of the workshop)
+- a flow which will detect motion while it's dark and send out a SNS notification to your mailbox. (hands-on part of the workshop)
 - a flow which will store the messages into S3's object storage (after a small transformation) and make the data queryable via
  AWS Athena. (will be demoed, the step by step log is also provided within this document).
 ![architecture](/assets/workshop.png)